-Recommended GCSE grades:
+Recommended GCSE grades

-Pupils wishing to study Design Technology Product Design at A level should have gained a 7 or higher at GCSE.
+Pupils wishing to study Design and Technology Product Design at A level should have gained a 7 or higher at GCSE in any creative subject

-Subjects that you need to be good at:
+Subjects that you need to be good at

 You will also need to be good at Mathematics, as numeracy skills are fundamental to Design and Technology.
-The minimum level of mathematics in the examinations will be equivalent to higher tier in a GCSE in Mathematics.
+The minimum level of mathematics in the examinations will be equivalent to medium tier in a GCSE in Mathematics exam.
 Using these skills will be integral to the examination for this qualification.
 For example: demonstrating 'confident use of number, percentages and percentiles.'